nimakaviani/managed-delivery-k8s-plugin/README.md

 ## Deploying to Kubernetes

-Support for Kubernetes deployments in the plugin is split into several parts:
+Support for Kubernetes deployments in the plugin is split into several parts as listed below (expand for details):
-- Deploying vanilla Kubernetes resources
-- Deploying and tracking container artifacts
-- Deploying HELM charts

-Details on each of the above can be found in sections below:

 <details>
 <summary>Deploying Vanilla Kubernetes Resources</summary>